How to look for records of... Research and development in the Royal Navy

 5. Weapons and munitions

-Records on weapon development until 1855 are amongst the Board of Ordnance records.
+Records on weapon development until 1855 are among the Board of Ordnance records.

 From 1891 onwards look within the Naval Ordnance Department records.
 You can find records on subjects such as inventions and explosive testing (SUPP 6).
 Technical reports are within various committee and laboratory records so try searching for topics or organisations within ADM.